 The application and instructions can be found at: https://apply.iie.org/fvsp2024/ .

 Applicants should log onto the website, enter an e-mail address, and create a password.
 Please remember this password because it will be used throughout the application process.
 Applicants are also advised to read the instructions preceding the application.
 Check carefully for grammar and spelling mistakes.
 Do not plagiarize.
 Do not use capital letters (or “ALL CAPS”) to complete the application or required essays except for typing acronyms.

 Important!
-Each application must include three (3) letters of reference.
+Each application must include four (4) letters of reference.
 Letters of invitation are strongly encouraged but not required.
 Applicants are discouraged from requesting affiliation with an alma mater.
-IIE will honor institutional affiliation preferences as far as possible.
-Note: laboratory fees are not part of the standard benefits package for the ARSP.
+The Fulbright Placement Team will honor institutional affiliation preferences as far as possible, but not guaranteed.
+Note: laboratory fees are not part of the standard benefits package for the FARSP.
 Applicants are encouraged to collect additional letters of invitation if laboratory fees are indicated by the original proposed host.

-TIP: First formulate your application in a word document then upload to the online form.
+PRO TIP: First formulate your application in a word document.
+Ask a fellow scholar to review your application, and then upload to the online form.
 Remember, your application is your ‘interview on paper’.

 PROJECT PROPOSAL AND STATEMENT